 Taking glucose monitoring to a different league

 During the day, this predictive model can also solve some problems people with diabetes often encounter.
 “When we’re awake, there are about 40 different factors that have an influence on our glucose levels.
 Stress, for example, or physical activity can have strong effects.
-This makes it a bit trickier to make predictions and it is why we try to integrate our sensor with products like smart watches.
+This makes it a bit trickier to make predictions, and it is why we try to integrate our sensors with products like smartwatches.
 We hope to work together with companies that produce smart insulin pens that would offer us more data to work with.
 This way we would know how much insulin has been injected, and prevent someone from double dosing themselves which could lead to a coma or even death.”

 Growing to make predictions

 Metronom Health started small.
 In 2008 founder Troy Bremer noticed firsthand the shortcomings that glucose monitoring technology had, since his wife has type 1 diabetes.
 He set out to find a better solution and started the research that would lead to this new kind of sensor.
 From there, the team very slowly grew and worked towards a prototype.
 Two years ago, the company saw a more serious growth, as they grew closer to the product stage.

 Now, Metronom Health consists of nearly 100 people working in their main base of operations in Laguna Hills, California.
 Belgium, a country where good engineers are easy to find, became CEO Michel Lussier’s favored location to set up Metronom Health’s software department.

 Yve explains his role in the company: “When I first started working as the Director of Software for Metronom Health here in Belgium two years ago, I was the company’s entire software team.
 Now, my team consists of about ten people locally and two more in Copenhagen.”